-You are making an important and life-changing decision.
-We want to make sure you feel as comfortable and prepared as possible.
-The Watershed Drug and Alcohol Treatment Center has compiled the following information that will be helpful in planning for your treatment experience.
+You are making an important and life-changing decision to enter an alcohol and drug rehab center.
+We want to make sure you feel as comfortable and prepared as possible to embark on your journey toward recovery from addiction.
+Our leading drug and alcohol treatment center at The Watershed in Florida and Texas has compiled the following information that will be helpful when planing for your inpatient treatment.

-Upon admission into The Watershed Drug and Alcohol Treatment Center, you will be given a patient handbook that outlines all of your rights.
-We believe in respectful treatment of patients, family members, and staff while providing a safe and supportive environment.
-Our rehabilitation facility provides a system to ensure that the patients’ and family members’ rights are preserved and protected.
+Upon admission into the drug and alcohol treatment center at The Watershed Addiction Treatment Programs, you will be given a patient handbook that outlines all of your rights.
+We believe in respectful treatment of patients, family members, and staff while providing a safe and supportive environment at our alcohol and drug rehab center.
+Our rehabilitation facility provides a system to ensure that the rights of each patient and their family members are preserved and protected.

 It is our legal responsibility to ensure each patient’s confidentiality, as mandated by federal state law.
 All staff at The Watershed is dedicated to upholding these standards in all communications and records.

-What to Bring For Drug and Alcohol Treatment:
+What to Bring to Our Drug and Alcohol Treatment Center:

 Attire for therapy should be casual and in good taste.
 Clothing depicting alcohol, drugs, sex, violence, gambling, sports teams, or any clothing deemed inappropriate by staff is not allowed.*